The application deadline for year 2024 is March 29, 2023.

 - A closing seminar

-The U.S. Embassy will hold interviews for candidates who are finalists during the third or fourth week of April.
+The U.S. Embassy will hold interviews for candidates who are finalists in April 2023.

 Applications for the Teaching Excellence and Achievement Program can be obtained on the right side of this page.
 For more info contact Ingrīda Bodniece at the U.S. Embassy’s Public Affairs Section, e-mail: Bodniecei@state.gov, tel: 6710 7209.